BigPolarBear1/factorization/README.md

 Update: Alright..
 I think I know how to do it.. got to include p-adic/hensel lifting and singular roots.
 Thats where these quadratics and root solutions and their link to the discriminant are useful.
 I'll go for a run first I think.
 Stressed out of my mind with my father undergoing surgery.

+Update: Thinking about how to implement a proper algorithm around this method I have developed here.
+So trying to find a square to divide by.. thats going to generate a solution within some coefficient / sieve region..
+I should probably start with p-adic/hensel lifting to find good candidates for this.
+I'll figure this out before the end of the week.
+I know I almost got it.
+I know I'm about to complete my work.
+I don't care how insane that sounds.
+I know nothing can stop me from finishing this and I know that I will succeed.
+I refuse to believe all the horrors of the past few years were meaningless.
+It's like the universe wanted me to solve this.
+I will succeed now, no matter the cost.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>